Office of History and Archaeology news

 The National Trust invites you to save the historic places within our community and participate in the National Trust Preservation Funds grant program.
 This annual program supports local preservation organizations' efforts to preserve and protect important places in their communities.

 Funding ranges from $2,500 to $5,000 and supports preservation planning and educational projects.
-The next deadline is Feb 1.
+The next deadlines are June and October.

 Peter H. Brink Leadership Fund grants (up to $2,500) for travel costs and mentor honoraria are available for Organization Level Forum or Main Street America members of the National Trust.
 The purpose of these grants is to support the leadership and effectiveness of staff and board members of preservation organizations through individualized mentoring and the sharing of expertise.
 Applications are accepted on a rolling basis throughout the year.
 For more information go to forum@savingplaces.org